 Duns Scotus and the Rise of Voluntarism

 Duns Scotus was born around 1265 in Scotland.
-He too became a Doctor of the Church, his title being Doctor Subtilis or the “subtle doctor” because of his nuanced reasoning.10 Scotus is well known for his subtle changes in philosophy.
-He is also known for his rigorous philosophical analysis and use of technical concepts.
+He too became a Doctor of the Church, his title being Doctor Subtilis or the “subtle doctor” because of his nuanced reasoning.10 Scotus is famous for his subtle changes in philosophy and also for his rigorous philosophical analysis and use of technical concepts.
 In Catholicism, he is most associated with his doctrine of the Immaculate Conception.

 Unlike the Dominican Aquinas, Scotus became a Franciscan monk.
 The orders that these men joined are significant in that they had an influence on how each developed their philosophy.
 Like Augustine, the Franciscans emphasized the will over the intellect and knowledge and as such, ordered their lives toward love and charity, love being an act of the will.11 The Dominicans, Aquinas being the most prominent example, emphasized the intellect.
 Of course, we have to remember that these are general characteristics, for among the Franciscans and Dominicans there was much diversity of thought as well as spirited argument.

 With the emphasis on will, though, the Franciscans tended to have a more radical view of free will than the Dominicans.
-With Aquinas, the will was simply a handmaiden of the intellect, whereas with Scotus and the Franciscans, the will was primary, which is the very definition of what is known as voluntarism.
+Aquinas simply considered the will as a handmaiden of the intellect, whereas Scotus and the Franciscans regarded the will as primary, which defines voluntarism.
 According to this, the will can act independently despite the best advice from the intellect.
 It is like a client who receives informed advice from his attorney to not do something but does it anyway.
 Maybe the fact that the majority of diets fail can be explained by voluntarism.